Training Module

 Helpful background includes:

-Basic understanding of organisational roles, accountability, and decision-making
+Basic understanding of organisational roles, accountability and decision-making